openclimatefix/nowcasting_alerts_cron/README.md

 # Nowcasting alerts cron

-The main nowcasting_alerts repo details the Remix application for managing alerts.
+The repo [nowcasting_alerts](https://github.com/openclimatefix/nowcasting_alerts) contains the main Remix application for managing alerts.
 But Cloudflare Pages does not support ScheduledEvents (cron).
-So this separate repo houses a function that is run every 5min by Cloudflare.
+So this separate repo houses a cron worker function.
 It checks for a deviation in the PV_Live and Nowcasting forecasts, and sends a webhook to all configured alerts if there is.

 ## Running locally